lsst-sims/sims_featureScheduler_runs1.5/README.md

 ### Solar System Heavy

 Slap extra gri all over the ecliptic maybe?
-Toss the SCP, and dial back the DDFs.
 NEO survey at twilight.